anassajaanan/System-Activity-Monitor/README.md

 ./system_monitor
 ```

 1. The program will display the system stats in real-time with the specified refresh rate.
-You can use the search functionality to filter the output by entering an application/process name.

 ## Clean Up